borntofrappe/game-development/04 Match Three/Match Three 5/README.md

 ## Goal

-With this update I will forgo the time-based animations and create the different states, which can be alternated by pressing enter or a selection of keys.
+With this update I will forgo the time-based animations and create the different states, which can be alternated by pressing enter .
 Here's the goal of the update:

 - introduce a start state in which the title and a menu are shown;

-- when pressing enter go to the play state, which incorporates the functional board;
+- when pressing enter go to the play state;

-- when pressing a key, go to the gameover state, showing an appropriate message;
+- when pressing a enter go to the gameover state;

 - when pressing enter go back to the start state.

 Lather, rinse, repeat.

+Ultimately:

+- the play state needs to incorporate a panel with the game information, not to mention the actual board;

-Ultimately the gameover state ought to be shown when a timer hits 0.
-Ultimately there needs to be a victory, or level state showing the level being reached, but to get started with the structure of the game this seems to be enough.
+- the gameover state ought to be shown when a timer hits 0;

+- there needs to be a victory, or level state showing the level being reached.

+To get started with the state machine behind the game, adding the functionality detailed above seems to be enough.

 ## Getting Started